probmods/probmods2/exercises/02-generative-models.md

   </tr>
 </table>
 -->
 Hint: fix the probability of A and then define the probability of B to *depend* on whether A is true or not.
-Run your Church program and build a histogram to check that you get the correct distribution
+Run your WebPPL program and build a histogram to check that you get the correct distribution

 ~~~~
-    (define a ...)
+var a = ...;
-    (define b ...)
+var b = ...;
-    (list a b)
+display([a, b])
 ~~~~

 ## Exercise 8